ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-11-writing-controllers-for-kubernetes-custom-resources.md

 ```
 You probably also noticed in the files above that there are other tags unrelated to deepcopy, like `// +groupName=samplecontroller.k8s.io` or `// +genclient`.
 These are used by `client-gen` to generate the clientset for your resource type.
 [You can find the generated folder contents here](https://github.com/kubernetes/sample-controller/tree/master/pkg/generated/clientset/versioned)

 In addition to `deepcopy-gen` and `client-gen`, you also need to run `informer-gen` and `lister-gen` to generate informer and lister for your resource type.
-In the sample-controller project, these code generation steps were automated in [the script `hack/update-codegen.sh`](https://github.com/kubernetes/sample-controller/blob/master/hack/update-codegen.sh) so you don't need to manually run every generator in the command line.
+In the sample-controller project, these code generation steps were automated in [`hack/update-codegen.sh`](https://github.com/kubernetes/sample-controller/blob/master/hack/update-codegen.sh) so you don't need to manually run every generator in the command line.
 All code generators are part of the [code-generator](https://github.com/kubernetes/code-generator) project.

 Lastly, you need to register your golang types:
 * [pkg/apis/samplecontroller/v1alpha1/register.go](https://github.com/kubernetes/sample-controller/blob/master/pkg/apis/samplecontroller/v1alpha1/register.go)
 * [pkg/apis/samplecontroller/register.go](https://github.com/kubernetes/sample-controller/blob/master/pkg/apis/samplecontroller/register.go)

-By doing so, we link the golang type `Foo` to the Kubernetes ḱind `Foo` in group/version `samplecontroller.k8s.io/v1alpha`.
+By doing so, we link the golang type `Foo` to the Kubernetes kind `Foo` under group/version `samplecontroller.k8s.io/v1alpha`.
 You can read more about it [here](https://book.kubebuilder.io/cronjob-tutorial/gvks.html#err-but-whats-that-scheme-thing).

 ### Define your controller logic
 If we look at [`controller.go`](https://github.com/kubernetes/sample-controller/blob/master/controller.go), we see that it interacts with 2 resource types: the native k8s Deployment and the custom Foo.
 Therefore, clientset, informer and lister for both resource types are required by the controller.